SUNDAY, JUNE 15 at 1:00 pm Smith-Rafael Film Center

 The Message

-The performers in LEARNING TO BE NAKED discover that burlesque is about more than stripping off clothing.
-It’s about stripping away the masks we hide behind.
-It’s about FINDING COMMUNITY, JOY AND EMPOWERMENT THROUGH CREATIVE EXPRESSION AND DANCE
+In LEARNING TO BE NAKED, the performers discover that burlesque is about far more than stripping off clothing.
+It’s about stripping away the roles and masks we’ve been taught to wear.
+And in doing so FINDING COMMUNITY, JOY AND EMPOWERMENT THROUGH CREATIVE EXPRESSION AND DANCE.

 MX.
 PUCKS A’PLENTY